-- Microsoft Windows and Windows 10 are registered trademarks of Microsoft Corp. - Intel and Core are registered trademarks of Intel Corporation - ITE is a trademark of Integrated Technology Express, Inc. - IBM, PC/AT, PS/2, and VGA are trademarks of International Business Machines Corporation. - Ubuntu is a registered trademark of Canonical Ltd. - Yocto and Yocto Project are registered trademarks of the Linux Foundation - Linux is a registered trademark of Linus Torvalds - Android is a registered trademark of Google, LLC
+- Microsoft Windows and Windows 10 are registered trademarks of Microsoft Corp. - Intel® and Celeron® are registered trademarks of Intel Corporation - Intel CoreTM is a registered trademark of Intel Corporation - ITE is a trademark of Integrated Technology Express, Inc. - IBM, PC/AT, PS/2 and VGA are trademarks of International Business Machines Corporation - Ubuntu is a registered trademark of Canonical Ltd. - Yocto and Yocto Project are registered trademarks of the Linux Foundation - Linux is a registered trademark of Linus Torvalds - Android is a registered trademark of Google, LLC

-All other product names or trademarks are properties of their respective owners.
-No ownership is implied or assumed for products, names or trademarks not herein listed by the publisher of this document.
+No ownership is implied, inferred or assumed for products, names or trademarks not herein listed by the publisher of this document.

-Preface III
+Preface iii